tulimid1/tulimid1.github.io/_posts/2021-11-10-Current-Work.md

 # Assistive role

-I have had assistive roles on projects that explore multisensory integration and signal classification.
+I have had assistive roles on many projects ranging from creating an algorithm to generate a random maze to classification of sensory data for pre-ambulatory children with cerebral palsy.

+Maze generation
+- This project was done in colloboration with Makenna Dixon, who was an undergraduate researcher in the lab.

+Sensors-Quantifying Active vs. Sedentary Time During Floor Play in Pre-Ambulatory Children with Cerebral Palsy
+- This project was done by Julie Orlando and her colleagues.
+I simply helped with review and optimization of the code.